Employers and Universities: Work with us?

 School Leaver

-At the Army Foundation College (AFC), Harrogate we get 16 and 17 year olds ready for a career in the British Army.
-We can help you get the military skills, fitness and education that you need for a great start in whichever part of the Army that suits you - while you earn a good wage and make friends for life.
+At the Army Foundation College (AFC) Harrogate, we help 16‑ and 17‑year‑olds begin their Army journey.
+You’ll build the military skills, fitness and education you need for a strong start in whichever part of the Army suits you - all while earning a good wage and making friends for life.

-There are two courses, a long and short course.
-Which one you join depends on the job you're hoping to do in the Army.
-If you're on the short course you'll have three weeks off, mid-term, while those doing the long course will have eight weeks off.
+There are two training routes: a short course and a long course.
+The one you join depends on the job you’re aiming for.
+Short‑course Junior Soldiers get three weeks off mid‑term, while those on the long course have eight weeks of leave.

 Find Out More About AFC Harrogate